vgabrielsoares/xpto-project-management/README.md

 We use npm scripts and [Webpack][] as our build system.

 Run the following commands in two separate terminals to create a blissful development experience where your browser auto-refreshes when files change on your hard drive.

 ```
 ./mvnw
 ./npmw start
 ```

+If `./npmw` or `./mvnw` doesn't work, you can still use `npm` and `mvn` as normal.

 Npm is also used to manage CSS and JavaScript dependencies used in this application.
 You can upgrade dependencies by specifying a newer version in [package.json](package.json).
 You can also run `./npmw update` and `./npmw install` to manage dependencies.
 Add the `help` flag on any command to see how you can use it.
 For example, `./npmw help update`.

 The `./npmw run` command will list all the scripts available to run for this project.